glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

    This output shows PHPCBF hit the 50-pass limit while processing these specific rules.
 They are good candidates for exclusion.

+   You might have to add exclusions and run PHPCBF again to find other rules to exclude.

 4. **Understanding Rule Formats**:
    - **Sniff Code (3-part)**: `Standard.Category.Sniff` - Used with command line `--exclude`
    - **Message Code (4-part)**: `Standard.Category.Sniff.MessageCode` - Used in XML configuration